tanvir-git/odoo-documentation/content/applications/productivity/iot/config/https_certificate_iot.rst

 particular provider is who they say they are.

 .. note::
-   In this documentation and throughout Odoo the term "HTTPS certificate" will be used to define the fact that the :abbr:`SSL (Secure Sockets Layer)` certificate is valid and allows a :abbr:`HTTPS (Hypertext Transfer Protocol Secure)` connection.
+   In this documentation and throughout CoquiAPPs the term "HTTPS certificate" will be used to define the fact that the :abbr:`SSL (Secure Sockets Layer)` certificate is valid and allows a :abbr:`HTTPS (Hypertext Transfer Protocol Secure)` connection.